KshitijTardalkar/GithubPRAutomation/README.md

      ```

 2. **Ensure Services are Running:**
-   - Make sure Redis and Celery services are set up and running as specified in the Usage section.
+   - Make sure Redis and Celery services are set up and running as specified in the next section.

 #### Security Best Practices